zkornreich/gradProject/README.md

 - - Successful test implies proper PMPConfig abilities, so issues must be within user mode transition
 - - Hypothesis, user mode needs access to it's program.
 Currently, accessing program data in user mode triggers traps.
 - - Notes - pmp csr with lock bit enabled must come before pmp csrs without locking.
 Failure will result in ineffective lock

+Running The Final Project:
+- Navigate to gradProject/riscv_C/riscv-helloworld-c/
+- run 'make run' in terminal.
+- - You should see a Qemu RISC-V environment startup with the instructions for exiting the execution.
+- - You should then see the program execute, first reading from an unlocked protected buffer before Trapping when attempting to access a locked buffer
+- To edit the program, open hello.c in a text editor of choice.
+- - txt and c files starting with a V# are backups of earlier milestone programs created during development.

 Future Work Ideas
 - Debug why user mode has no permissions